kalabharath/pcs_driven_iterative_resampling/sample_run/gps_rosetta/README.md

 to be used for 'round zero'.
 The fragment libraries for the subsequent rounds are generated automatically.

 # Setup 'Config.txt' </br>
-The config file is where you setup your total number of GPS-Rosetta iterations.
-The config file only contains 4 lines. </br>
+Ideally the "config.txt" is the only file that you need to modify to carry out the iterative-GPS Rosetta protocol. </br>
+1. The path to your minirosetta.mpi.linuxgccrelease executable </br>
+2. The path to your score.mpi.linuxgccrelease executable </br>
+3. The path to your relax.mpi.linuxgccrelease executable </br>
+4. The path to your Rosetta database </br>
-*1. line is the description. do not edit or delete this line. </br> *2.
-Place holder (or) pdbid.
+5. Place holder (or) pdbid.
 Should match the 'PDBID' descriptor as in the fragment files. eg: 'frag9_1h68_r0.tab', where 'PDBID is '1h68'. </br>
+6. Total number of iterations to run GPS-Rosetta.
+The algorithm quits automatically when it reaches convergence (or) it iterates to a total number of specified iterations as given here. </br>
-*3. Current iteration, defaults to zero (0).
+7. Current iteration, defaults to zero (0).
 This number updates automatically with increase in iteration by the algorithm.
-However, if you want to restart your run from any iteration, modify the line to any number. </br>
+However, if you want to restart your run from any iteration, modify the line to desired iteration. </br>

-*4. Total number of iterations to run GPS-Rosetta.
-The algorithm quits automatically when it reaches convergence (or) it iterates to a total number of specified iterations as given here.
-Defaults to ten iterations.</br>
+# Modify the headers of all ".sh" files </br>
+You have to modify the headers to match the job queuing system on your super computer. especially walltime and ncpus.
+The given headers work on "NCI's Raijin" </br>
+"#PBS -P xc4"
+"#PBS -q normal"
+"#PBS -l walltime=6:00:00"
+"#PBS -l mem=2000GB"
+"#PBS -l ncpus=1024"
+"#PBS -l wd"
+"#Load required module to run mpi compiled rosetta executables" "module load openmpi"